AndyLinNZ/dsc-2048/Part1.md

 There are different directions we can merge 2 tiles (depends if you swipe left, right, up or down) We need to create functions that implement the logic when we swipe left, right, up or down.

 Instead of just merging 2 tiles side by side, we need to loop it through.
-This can be seen in this example: Swipe left
+This can be seen in this example:
+If we swipe left, we want a to end up with 2 and d to end up with 0.
 ```
 a b c d
 0 0 0 2